gearcodegit/Inter-Cars-Api-Tester/README.md

 GET address request:
 https://katalog.intercars.com.pl/api/v2/External/GetInvoice?id=110000031

 HTTP header:

 For example,

 kh_kod: 526318

 token: 4a4bf416-0505-4b6d-bd3f-d2b610a1f3bd5

 As a result, you will get an XML document with invoice’s header and the list of items in the document.

-4.Exemplary request using WebClient object
+## Exemplary request using WebClient object

 var serverUrl = https://katalog.intercars.com.pl/api/v2/External/GetInvoice?id= 110000031;